 🔹 Increased congestion

-One of the most common mistakes retailers make is assuming that Wi-Fi coverage is simply a matter of placing access points throughout the store.
+One of the most common misconceptions is that reliable Wi-Fi is simply a matter of installing enough access points.

 🔹 Store layout